 Few things are more frustrating than a standing desk that wobbles.
 Every keystroke sends ripples across your screen.
 Your coffee threatens to spill.
 Video calls become unwatchable as your camera shakes.
 Wobble ruins the standing desk experience and can make you question your entire purchase.

 The good news: most wobble is fixable.
 This guide covers every cause and solution, from free quick fixes to hardware upgrades that eliminate wobble permanently.
+Start at the top — the free fixes alone solve the problem in the majority of cases.
+If you’re considering a replacement, our best standing desks of 2026 roundup focuses specifically on stability as a key evaluation criterion.

 Diagnose Your Wobble Type